nasa-communities/nasa-communities.github.io/_pages/clubs/toastmasters/GSFC_TM_history.markdown

 # A Brief History of Goddard Toastmasters

 Our official charter date is January 17, 1972 during the term of Toastmasters International President Russell G. Herron.
-As of 2025, the club is 53 years old and continues to build on a long tradition of leadership and communication excellence.
-As with any new
+The club has served the Goddard community for more than 50 years and continues to build on a long tradition of leadership and communication excellence.
-Toastmasters Club, the drive for a club at Goddard began with a small group of Goddard people seriously interested in the educational and communication opportunities offered by the Toastmasters International organization.
+As with any new Toastmasters Club, the drive for a club at Goddard began with a small group of Goddard people seriously interested in the educational and communication opportunities offered by the Toastmasters International organization.
 A new group reaches charter status only through the hard work of its organizers who come from the potential new club and from the membership of an established Toastmasters Club.
 For Goddard the